Sunday, October 20, 2019

 Then the second part of the contract was to connect those new homes to the sewer system.
 The new trench was dug right through the water and the electrical connections, cutting off all services to many homes and blocking their driveways.

-If you plan to retire here, come with an open heart and a sense of humour, otherwise the administrative silliness will make you crazy.
+If you plan to retire here, come with an open heart and a sense of humor, otherwise, the administrative silliness will make you crazy.

-I know there are some people who just can't live in Mexico.
-There are couples that break up because one of them can embrace the culture, but the other one can't and returns back north.
+Some people can't adapt to life in Mexico.
+Some couples break up because one of them can embrace the culture, but the other one can't, and returns back north.

 It’s Mexico!
 Stuff happens!